 As accident attorneys in Rock Hill, South Carolina, we’ve helped people who have been injured in a wreck resulting from texting and driving.
 Many of us remember the days of bulky, expensive cell phones.
-These were the “early days” of cell phone use, before every American carried one in their purse or pocket.
+These were the “early days” of cell phone use before every American carried one in their purse or pocket.
 As we improve our technology, making it both more accessible and more impressive, it is easy to see how our advances have changed our daily lives.
-A plethora of features and apps available to us through our phones makes life easier, but come with some consequences as well.
+A plethora of features and apps available to us through our phones makes life easier but come with some consequences as well.
 One major ramification of increased cell phone usage is the increased number of accidents caused by distracted drivers around South Carolina.
 It is commonplace to see a driver paying more attention to their device than to the road.
 The correlation between cell phone popularity and texting and driving accidents should be obvious, and in response to the increasing danger on the roads and highways, multiple laws and bills have been proposed and enacted to help limit the risks associated with phone usage while driving.

 The Dangers of Distracted Driving in South Carolina

 While many of us have taken a quick glance at our phones while behind the wheel, many do not know the real dangers associated with this practice.
 Studies have shown that drivers distracted by a cell phone are just as likely, if not more likely, to cause an accident as a drunk driver.
 Additionally, careless driving has replaced driving under the influence as the leading cause of death amongst teenage drivers.
-Not only are teens less familiar with rules of the road and proper driving etiquette, they are also the demographic most likely to become distracted by their cell while on the road.
+Not only are teens less familiar with rules of the road and proper driving etiquette, but they are also the demographic most likely to become distracted by their cell while on the road.
 Changing songs on their phone’s radio app, entering an address into their GPS, or texting a friend for directions can all lead to a serious collision.

 South Carolina lawmakers recognized the dangers associated with distracted driving and put forth a law banning texting while driving in 2014.
 The law, introduced as Senate Bill 459, prohibits the use of a cell phone to read or compose text-based messages while operating a vehicle but does allow the driver to dial and make phone calls, use their GPS, and use voice-based text messaging.
 There are even some circumstances in which a driver may text or email.
 Drivers stopped at a red light, for instance, may still use their phones to text until the light turns green.
-Emergency text messages are allowed if they are deemed to have been necessary in the situation.
+Emergency text messages are allowed if they are deemed to have been necessary for the situation.

 Despite the new law making texting while driving illegal, it is still a major problem on our roads.
 Perhaps it is because the fine for a first offense texting while driving in South Carolina is only $25, much lower than many other states in the nation.
 For reference, Georgia’s fine for first offense texting while driving is $130 and North Carolina’s fine is $230.
 The difference in the highest and lowest fines for individual states is staggering.
-A first offense in South Carolina will leave you with a $25 ticket, but the same offense in Alaska can carry a fine of thousands of dollars, with the possibility of jail time as well.
-Although one may expect that further violations would lead to steeper penalties for distracted drivers, the truth is that subsequent violations add little penalty for repeat offenders; a second distracted driving charge comes with just a $50 ticket.
+The first offense in South Carolina will leave you with a $25 ticket, but the same offense in Alaska can carry a fine of thousands of dollars, with the possibility of jail time as well.
+Although one may expect that further violations would lead to steeper penalties for distracted drivers, the truth is that subsequent violations add a little penalty for repeat offenders; a second distracted driving charge comes with just a $50 ticket.
 The problem with such a small penalty for successive tickets can lead to repeat offenders who simply don’t care too much about another ticket.

 Other Consequences of Texting While Driving